foysalahmedmin/z-news-website-next.js/README.md

 ## Naming and Branding

-Config files reference the project as "Daini keidin" and Bengali titles (e.g., metadata: "দৈনিক এইদিন").
+Config files reference the project as "Z-News".
 Update `src/config/project/index.ts`, `src/config/seo/index.ts`, and `public` assets to match your branding.

 ## Contributing